| | | |

 Storage

 Runeberg torte stores in the fridge for up to four days.
-If you want to freeze them, do so before dunking and decorating.
+If you want to freeze them, do so before dunking and decorating and they store for up to six months.

 Little Helper

-Runeberg tortes on a serving tray, two coffee cops with saucers on a flower printed linen.
+Two Runeberg tortes with sugar icing ring and raspberry jam on a serving plate with two coffee cups on saucers on flower-printed linen.

 Runeberg torte